 4. Become a Total Party Animal

 The antithesis of Library Guy, Total Party Animal has – so the rumour goes – no idea of where the library even is.
-S/he is rarely seen before noon, never in a lecture theatre, and is apparently genetically unable to say ‘no’ to any request involving the prospect of a Good Time.
+S/he is rarely seen before noon, never in a lecture theatre, is apparently genetically unable to say ‘no’ to any request involving the prospect of a Good Time.

 You’ve probably guessed the end of this story.
 Unless you’re one of those infuriating geniuses who seems to do well without ever opening a book, this path is not going to lead to academic success.
-And since you’re investing a lot of time (and probably money) in your degree, you almost certainly want to do the best you can.
+And since you’re investing a lot of time ( probably money) in your degree, you almost certainly want to do the best you can.

-So, while it is important to say ‘yes’ to the awesome experiences university and New Country have to offer, remember to say no when you know you really do need to study!
+So, while it is important to say ‘yes’ to the awesome experiences university New Country have to offer, remember to say no when you know you really do need to study!